smail-lab-cmh/ga4k-sv-finder/README.md

 ## Changelog:
+### 06/20/2024 -
+Updated cohort size 497 samples > 1,566 samples.
+New tsv file offers SURVIVOR merged SV data as an optional input.
+Apps now have option to select data file for query (ie merged or unmerged).
+Command line tool has additional option flags (see below).
+Cohort information has been updated.
 ### 05/03/2024 -
-Amended end coordinate of insertion calls and overlapping gene IDs
+Amended end coordinate of insertion calls and overlapping gene IDs.
 ### 04/04/2024 -
 Re-uploaded raw data tsv.
 Included homozygote count.